Frisky Boat Tours

 It is a sensory delight to watch a Blue Angels practice from a boat.
 You have cool water splashing below, plus the jaw-dropping maneuvers and humming of jet engines above.
 Besides, a boat excursion is a fun activity you might choose to enjoy in Pensacola anyway, so why not get more bang for your buck with a Blues cruise?

-Many charter boat services in the area like Chase-N-Fins, Frisky Boat Tours, and Jolly Sailing offer specialty Blue Angels excursions.
+Many charter boat services in the area offer specialty Blue Angels excursions.
+Check out charter options below!
 This can be a fun activity for the whole family.
 Bring your sunscreen, a cooler and have your cameras ready.
 You might see dolphins during your cruise as well.

 Traditionally, crowds have gathered at Naval Air Station Pensacola to watch Blue Angels practices.
 The naval base continues to be an outstanding option for taking in a practice show, with some important limitations to note.